Jaite in Cuyahoga County, Ohio — The American Midwest (Great Lakes)

 Erected by National Park Service.

 Location.
-41° 17.322′ Touch for map.
+41° 17.322′ N, 81° 34.394′ W. Marker is in Jaite, Ohio, in Cuyahoga County.
+Marker is at the intersection of Vaughn Road and Riverview Road, on the right when traveling west on Vaughn Road.
 Marker is in Cuyahoga Valley National Park.
+Touch for map.
 Marker is at or near this postal address: 15610 Vaughn Road, Brecksville OH 44141, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
 Industry Shapes the Valley (approx. 1.9 miles away); The Development of Valley Industry (approx. 1.9 miles away); Cuyahoga Valley Scenic Railroad (approx. 1.9 miles away); Boston (approx. 1.9 miles away); Boston Mills Road Bridge (approx. 1.9 miles away); Boston Store (approx. 1.9 miles away); A New Champion for an Old Canal (approx. 1.9 miles away); Linking the Wilderness to the World (approx. 1.9 miles away).